lizadaly/utopia-novels/books/arqtiq/book.md

 But it is fine up here.
 I go like light.
 Thoughts cannot travel faster.”

-“My darling is like. a spirit of air for speed.”
+“My darling is like a spirit of air for speed.”

 “I will speed to you, dear.”